 The Astral Ronny Life Jacket does a lot right.
 For a combination of a PFD and lifejacket I consider it one of the best.
 I particularly like it in the Cloud Gray color.

 A fishing PFD is never going to be quite as versatile as a dedicated vest but the Astral Ronny offers a good selection of pockets and can store a lure box or two.

 The design is such that it does not impeded arm movement.
 It weighs light enough, that I barely notice when it is on.
 The design does not impeded casting at all.
 All around a great fishing PFD, perfect for deep wading at river mouths or other areas where there is concerns about footing stability.

 While I have not gotten to test it, on paper the NRS Chinook Fishing PFD looks excellent, with a good selection of pockets and attachment points.
 It even comes with a rod holder (although I never use that feature).
 I personally will scribble over the bright yellow zipper with a marker pen to make it slightly less obvious.

 This is the vest for the fisherman who wants it all.
 There is enough storage for four large fly boxes, numerous attachment points for multiple tools.

 I am pretty sure this vest has all the features anyone could ask for.
-Not a fan of the Fish pond upstream, then check out the Simms Guide Fishing Vest instead.
+Not a fan of the Fish pond upstream, then the Simms Guide Fishing Vest is a worthy alternative.

 Disclaimer: Some of our pages contain affiliate links.
 At no cost to you, Troutresource may receive commission from purchases made through such links.
 Here at Troutresource we try are hardest to give unbias advice and gear recommendations independent on whether we earn a commission or not.